HackYourFutureBelgium/debugging/README.md

 ## Week 1

-Learn to create basic scripts that accept user input, check the type, perform conditional logic, and alert the result back to the user.
+Use debuggers to step through your code one instruction at a time.
+Along the way you'll learn how to visualize _program memory_ and how to fix errors in your code.

 <details>
 <summary>expand/collapse</summary>